 PVC pond liners are heavier and less UV resistant than geomembrane systems and pond liners which make PVC liners far easier to puncture.
 As pond liners constantly come in contact with the sun, UV protection is critical to maintaining quality and durability and substantially decreases the chance of discoloration, viscosity changes, cracking, and loss of adhesion.

 Unlike the weaker PVC materials used by our competitors, our RPE and RPP liners don’t require a geotextile underlayment when placed over raked dirt, even if it contains rounded rock.
-Extremely high puncture resistance means our RPE and RPP liners are some of the most versatile LEED liners on the market.
+Extremely high puncture resistance means our RPE and RPP liners are some of the most versatile liners on the market.

 Install Liners Correctly

 When you are first installing a pond liner, comb through the soil beneath it to ensure there are no sharp protrusions or foreign objects.
 Items that penetrate from beneath the liner are the hardest to fix later on so it’s important not to skip this step.
-Then install liners over well-compacted soil.
+Then install liners over the well-compacted soil.

 Use Cold Weather Liners When Applicable